dannav/now-compose/readme.md

 ## Developing locally with now-compose

-Using `now-compose` is identical to using `docker-compose` except for a couple of scenarios.
+Using `now-compose` is identical to using docker-compose except for a small set of differences.

-The first is networking between containers defined in `docker-compose`.
-Usually for services defined in a `docker-compose.yml` file you would make requests to another service by making a request to a url that has the services hostname in the url.
+The first is networking between containers defined in docker-compose.
+Usually for services defined in a `docker-compose.yml` file you would make requests to another service by making a request to a url that has the service's hostname in the url.

 ```yaml
 version: "3"